NVIDIA/gbm-bench/README.md

 # params: map of params to be passed to the final library to customize the
 #         process of training
 ```
+* Add a line inside Makefile under '_runAll' target to benchmark this particular
+  dataset as well.

 # Adding a new library to benchmark?
 Here are the steps involved in doing so: